nginxinc/nginx-wiki/source/modules/echo.rst

 :Context: *location, location if*
 :Phase: *content*

-Explicitly reads request body so that the `$request_body <http://nginx.org/en/docs/http/ngx_http_core_module.html#$request_body>`_ variable will always have non-empty values (unless the body is so big that it has been saved by Nginx to a local temporary file).
+Explicitly reads request body so that the `$request_body <http://nginx.org/en/docs/http/ngx_http_core_module.html#$request_body>`_ variable will always have non-empty values (unless the body is so big that it has been saved by NGINX to a local temporary file).

 Note that this might not be the original client request body because the current request might be a subrequest with a "artificial" body specified by its parent.